As of May 2019

 Any officer may resign effective upon giving written notice to the Board of Directors, unless the notice specifies a later time for the effectiveness of such resignation.

-Any officer resigning from any position must wait one year from the next election for that position before being eligible to run again.
+Any officer resigning from any position must wait one year from the next appointment period for that position before being eligible to serve again.

 An officer may be removed from office, with or without cause, as permitted by and in accordance with the laws of this state under the provisions listed in Article III, Section 15.